 4. Let Action Come After Reflection

 This conversation is so important that you might even write down what you want to say.
 Edit it, remembering that shorter is not only clearer, it’s also better.
 Then practice saying it out loud until you can say the words without becoming agitated or without raising your voice.

 It will take courage to confront your spouse.
 No matter how things seem at first, you can feel good about working to re-establish solid understanding.
+You can learn how to talk to your alcoholic spouse again.
 It’s really only after solid lines of communication are opened that a viable action plan can be created.